 It´s been quite a topic all over the social media for years – is “Christmas spirit” a cliche leading us toward ruinous expenses or is it the synonym of love, joy, traditions and happy moments with our loved ones.
 I guess, here in New York, the commercialization is bigger than anywhere – but is there still this “Christmas magic” around?

-If you´ve never been to the Big Apple and plan on visiting all of its sites – December is, probably, one of the worst months to do so.
-In between multiple tourists in search of “Home Alone 2” kind of Christmas, and locals – preparing for the holiday season: you won´t be able to do much, simply because of the lines.
+If you plan a first visit to the Big Apple and count on doing some occasional sightseeing – December is one of the worst months to do so.
+In between multiple tourists and locals, preparing for the holiday season, you won´t be able to do much, simply because of the lines.

-Christmas in NYC
+Christmas spirit in NYC

-Ice Skating looks like so much fun and most of us secretly wish to join all the happy faces out there on the rink (even the most uncoordinated ones of us [lol] but who cares?! it´s about having fun and spreading the cheer, right?!).
+Ice Skating looks like so much fun and most of us secretly wish to join all the happy faces out there on the rink (even the most uncoordinated ones of us [lol] but who cares?! it´s about having fun and spreading the cheer).

 Santas are strolling down the 5th Avenue, and some of them are even singing Christmas carols – Jingle Bells, Winter Wonderland, Deck The Halls and many others that we hum to during the holiday season.
 (Check my Christmas Playlist here)

-For me, Christmas is a great excuse to do the things I love, but never have enough time for… ok, even buy things, I’d never buy normally, and eating stuff – I´d never have had otherwise.
-And yes, dear “Christmas industry” – you can take an advantage of me as much as you wish, as long as I´m the one enjoying every moment of this holiday to the fullest.
+For me, Christmas is a great excuse to do the things I love, but never have enough time for… ok, even buy things, I’d never buy normally, and eating stuff I´d never have had otherwise.
+And yes, dear Christmas industry – you can take an advantage of me as much as you wish, as long as I´m the one enjoying every moment of this holiday to the fullest.

 Hope these New York moments will give you some inspiration for the upcoming Christmas and New Year celebrations!
 Tell me what do you think of all this “commercialization issue” and what does this holiday mean to you?

 This post is linked up with The Weekly Postcard